AgnostiqHQ/covalent/doc/source/concepts/api_concepts.rst

 In discussing object-oriented code, it's important to distinguish between classes and objects.
 Here are notational conventions used in this documentation:

-Electron (code font, capital "E")
+:code:`Electron` (:code:`code font`, capital "E")
     The :doc:`Covalent API class <../api/electrons>` representing a computational task that can be run by a Covalent executor.

 electron (lower-case "e")
     An object that is an instantiation of the :code:`Electron` class.

 :code:`@covalent.electron`
-    The decorator used to (1) turn a function into an electron; (2) wrap a function in an electron, and (3) instantiate an instance of Electron containing the decorated function (all three descriptions are equivalent).
+    The decorator used to (1) turn a function into an electron; (2) wrap a function in an electron, and (3) instantiate an instance of :code:`Electron` containing the decorated function (all three descriptions are equivalent).

-The :code:`@covalent.electron` makes the function runnable in a Covalent executor.
+The :code:`@covalent.electron` decorator makes the function runnable in a Covalent executor.
 It does not change the function in any other way.

 The function decorated with :code:`@covalent.electron` can be any Python function; however, it should be thought of, and operate as, a single task.
-Best practice is to write an electron with a single, well defined purpose, for example performing a single tranformation of some input or writing or reading a record to a file or database.
+Best practice is to write an electron with a single, well defined purpose; for example, performing a single tranformation of some input or writing or reading a record to a file or database.

-For example, here is a simple electron that adds two numbers:
+Here is a simple electron that adds two numbers:

 .. code-block:: python
     :linenos: